forgotten-pillar/fp-notes/content/doctrine/the-son/the-beginning-problem.md

   - https://www.youtube.com/watch?v=o_QKBMRlG48
 fpRelatedReads:
   - rediscovering-the-pillar
+createdDate: 2024-09-14T09:17:50.488+02:00
+modifiedDate: 2024-12-24T16:09:59+01:00
 ---

+> [!abstract]
+> Jesus Christ, as the begotten Son of God, reflects the express image and majesty of the Father.
+He existed prior to His incarnation, embodying the fullness of the Godhead.
+Scripture and inspired writings reveal Christ’s eternal nature while affirming His origin as begotten by the Father.
+[Proverbs 8](https://www.biblegateway.com/passage/?search=Proverbs+8&version=KJV) and [Micah 5:2](https://www.biblegateway.com/passage/?search=Micah+5.2&version=KJV) portray Him as existing “*from everlasting*” yet “*brought forth*”.
+Human finite mind fails to harmonize this paradoxical truths of His eternal coexistence with the Father and His begotten status.
+The mystery of Christ’s eternal sonship underscores the incomprehensible nature of divine revelation, which calls for faith in its profound truths.
 ## *Begotten* in the express image

 > “A complete offering has been made; for ‘God so loved the world, that he gave his only-begotten Son,’-- **not a son by creation, as were the angels, nor a son by adoption, as is the forgiven sinner,** **but a Son begotten in the express image of the Father's person**, **and in all the brightness of his majesty and glory, one equal with God in authority, dignity, and divine perfection.** In him dwelt all the fullness of the Godhead bodily.” [{EGW, ST May 30, 1895, par.
 3; 1895}](https://egwwritings.org/?ref=enST.May.30.1895.par.3&para=820.12891)